 The North Edinburgh winter and spring sessions are held at Drumbrae Leisure Centre (30 Drum Brae Terrace, Edinburgh EH4 7SF).
-For the summer sessions, we meet at Corstorphine Hill (top of Cairnmuir Rd/Kaimes Rd)
+For the summer sessions, we sometimes meet at Corstorphine Hill (top of Cairnmuir Rd/Kaimes Rd).

-There is no waiting list for North Edinburgh or Inch Park but there is for the QMU sessions.
+There is a waiting list for North Edinburgh and south Edinburgh sessions.

 ERC membership remains open for cycling, triathlon and other member benefits even if there is a waiting list for Go-Ride places.

 Apply to join by completing the Go-Ride application form and waiting list (opens in new page) for each prospective member.
 We will contact you with details of how to join in or when new spaces are available.

 Attendees at Go-Ride members take an introductory session in which they may be graded to determine their bike handling skills and level of fitness.
 If they then wish to join us they must become an ERC member and will be assigned to an appropriate group for subsequent sessions.

 The introductory session is free, then subs for a block of around 6-8 weeks are about £4 per week.
 New member's sessions are usually held to coincide with the next block of sessions.